ITAR – International Traffic in Arms Regulations

 Export License FAQs

 The first step is knowing your item’s Export Control Classification Number (ECCN).
-ECCN entries are found on the Commerce Control List (CCL) and identify reasons for control which indicate licensing requirements to certain destinations.
+ECCN entries are found on the Commerce Control List (CCL) and identify control reasons that indicate licensing requirements to certain destinations.
 Other reasons an export license may be required for your shipment relate to concerns about who your customer is and how the item will be used.

 Generally, no (see Part 734 of the EAR for limited exceptions).
 Export license requirements usually stay the same regardless of the method of shipment or transmission.
 This includes technology shipments as well.
 Technology may be exported via the Internet or items hand-carried in a briefcase.